Sherevv/robot/README.md

 # Requirements

-- Python 3.6.x
+- Python 3.7 and above (3.7)
-- tkinter (include in the standard Python distribution)
+- tkinter (8.6.9, include in the standard Python distribution, in Linux should be install separately)
-- numpy
+- numpy (1.17.4)
-- matplotlib
+- matplotlib (3.1.1)

 # Installation